The Quasimodo Pattern: Meaning and Trading Rules

 Any theory is always based on perfect conditions, but the actual market often differs.
 For example, on the chart below, the take-profit target (1) is three times smaller than the stop-loss level (2).
 In such cases, standard rules don't work.

-In this particular case, we would either reduce the size of the stop-loss order or increase the take-profit value.
+In this particular case, we would either reduce the size of the stop-loss order or increase the take-profit target.
 Your decision will depend on the market conditions.
-For instance, you could increase the take-profit value if there are strong signals of a trend reversal from other reliable indicators.
+For instance, you can increase the take-profit value if there are strong signals of a trend reversal from other reliable indicators.
 If trading volumes are low, the strategy suggests shortening the stop-loss distance.

 The QM and the Head and Shoulders are reversal patterns.
-They look similar but differ in formation and entry/exit points.
-Take a look at the chart below.
+They look similar but still differ and provide different entry/exit points.
+Take a look at the image below.

 The bearish Head and Shoulders also has three maximums and two minimums, where the second peak (head) is the highest.
 However, the second trough is at the same level as the first one.
 This is the difference between the QM and the Head and Shoulders patterns.